GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     Get a value at a certain index, a storage view of a subregion of the underlying buffer or a ndarray of values at selected locations.

-    In case of those keys described as "Advanced Indexing" in the `NumPy Indexing <https://numpy.org/doc/stable/reference/arrays.indexing.html>`_ page, the
-    result will be a linear 1-d array without any reference to spatial dimensions like in fields.
-Since returning a Storage in this case would be misleading, the result is a CuPy ndarray if the storage is GPU enabled, or a NumPy ndarray otherwise.

     Otherwise, i.e. in the case of "Basic Indexing", axes for which a single index is selected are removed from :code:`axes` in the returned Storage, while slices do not reduce dimensionality.